 Sidewalks are designed to connect the building to the parking lot and Main Street and are shown on Site Plan Sheet 4 of 21.
-There are no existing sidewalks along Main Street for connections to be made.
+There are sidewalks within 500 feet of the site along Main Street for a connection to be made.
+A fee in lieu of off-site sidewalk construction may be allowed by the Planning Board.